-LTE smartwatches such as the LG Watch Sport have remarkable performance with regard to RF signals.
+LTE smartwatches such as the LG-W280A Sport have remarkable performance with regard to RF signals.
 That is, under weak signal conditions, one commonly gets say 90% of the range/performance of a full high-end smartphone.

-- Can also use certain models of LTE smartwatch with Project Fi
+- Can also use certain models of LTE smartwatch with Project Fi/Ting

 - Android Wear keeps most functions over LTE

 On a recent trip to New Mexico for a conference in Santa Fe, I was surprised how well the Android Wear LTE smartwatch works in this weak coverage area for AT&T. AT&T admits they have few towers in the Santa Fe area, and the local store in Santa Fe says don’t expect your AT&T phone to work in Los Alamos, yet I found I could make calls near Los Alamos.